docker/docs/docker-for-windows/faqs.md

 see [Shared Drives](/docker-for-windows/index.md#shared-drives) in the Getting Started topic.

 To learn more about using Docker for Windows and Docker Machine, see [What to know before you install](install.md#what-to-know-before-you-install) in the Getting Started topic.
-For more about Docker Machine itself, see
+For more about Docker Machine itself, see [What is Docker Machine?](/machine/overview.md#what-is-docker-machine), and the [Hyper-V driver](/machine/drivers/hyper-v.md) for Docker Machine.

-[What is Docker Machine?](/machine/overview.md#what-is-docker-machine), and the [Hyper-V driver](/machine/drivers/hyper-v.md) for Docker Machine.
+### Windows Requirements

-### How do I run Windows containers on Docker on Windows Server 2016?
+#### How do I run Windows containers on Docker on Windows Server 2016?

 See [About Windows containers and Windows Server 2016](/docker-for-windows/index.md#about-windows-containers-and-windows-server-2016).